dcbaker/cython/docs/src/tutorial/pure.rst

 .. literalinclude:: ../../examples/tutorial/pure/dostuff.pxd

-The :func:`cython.declare()` function can be used to specify types for global variables in the augmenting :file:`.pxd` file.
+The :func:`cython0.declare()` function can be used to specify types for global variables in the augmenting :file:`.pxd` file.